Superman 64: Pre-release publicity

-In July 1998, Gamers' Republic reported that Superman would consist of 15 stages where the playable character would "beating up bad guys and solving puzzles while trying to find the kryptonite diffusers in each level."
+In July 1998, Gamers' Republic reported that Superman would consist of 15 stages where the playable character would be "beating up bad guys and solving puzzles while trying to find the kryptonite diffusers in each level."
 The publication also revealed a four-player battle mode, which it positively compared to Star Fox; it praised the level design and the incorporation of Superman's powers.

 In its August 1998 issue, Nintendo Magazine preview coverage indicated that Titus had not yet implemented the non-tutorial ring stages or the virtual world setting within the game's plot.
-The premise was described as Lex Luthor trapping all of Metropolis citizens in a "deadly Kryptonite fog."
+The premise was described as Lex Luthor trapping all of Metropolis citizens in a "deadly Kryptonite fog".
 Despite this, the magazine expressed optimism for the final product, noting it was "packed with great ideas" and that the four-player mode looked promising.

 In the December issue, which had changed its name to Nintendo Official Magazine, a follow-up preview highlighted more of Superman's abilities in the game.
 These included breaking through bricks, lifting cars and humans, punching, and utilizing heat vision and ice breath.
 The magazine also announced a North American release date of January 1999, with a spring date set for Europe.

 A press release in October 1998 revealed that the release date for Superman 64 was scheduled for November 16, 1998.
 The announcement also detailed a "huge promotional campaign" that would include in-store promotions, displays, advertising across television, online, and print media.
 Promotional items planned for the campaign included standees, t-shirts, game footage, videotapes, and oversized boxes.

 Superman was one of five Nintendo 64 games showcased at the 1999 Tokyo Game Show.

 After the critical failure of the Nintendo 64 version, Titus entrusted BlueSky Software with the task of completely redesigning Superman for the PlayStation.
 The game received approval from Sony; however, the license from Warner Bros. had expired, and Titus was unable to secure a new one, resulting in the game's cancellation in 2000.
-According to Caen, after Warner Bros. "forced us to kill the PlayStation version," the company planned to pay Titus a litigation settlement as compensation for its abusive behavior towards the developer.
+According to Caen, after Warner Bros. "forced us to kill the PlayStation version", the company planned to pay Titus a litigation settlement as compensation for its abusive behavior towards the developer.
 A build of the game, dated June 22, 2000, was eventually uploaded to MediaFire on November 28, 2020, by Richard Evan Mandel, who announced and linked to the build's release via a journal post on his DeviantArt page.
 Before the DeviantArt page was deleted, a user on the Internet Archive downloaded the build and made it available on the archive.